jay-joshy/allergyguide/content/research/liberty_csu_cupid_a.md

 Dropdown for some other secondary outcomes? like IgE Median percent change from baseline in total serum IgE concentration was −48.2% for the dupilumab group at week 24 versus −6.3% for the placebo group.
 Figure E3

+While not a pre-pre-specified outcome, when you chart UAS7, ISS7, and HHS7 over time:
+Fig 2
+Notably takes about 1 month before a MID is achieved for UAS7 with -10

 #### Adverse Events